mocha06/Conda-Purger/tests/README.md

 ## 🎯 What Tests Don't Cover

-These tests are **non-destructive** and don't:
+These tests are **non-destructive**:
-- Actually modify system files
+- All file removals happen inside a temporary sandbox HOME
-- Remove real conda installations
+- System-level operations are routed through a fake `sudo` and never touch real `/etc` or `/usr`
-- Change environment variables
+- On macOS, Homebrew is faked so cask uninstalls are simulated only
-- Modify registry entries
+- Windows test avoids touching your real profile/registry and will skip if it detects risk conditions

-They only test the **detection and reporting** functionality in dry-run mode.
+Tests exercise both dry-run and apply behavior, but only within the sandbox.

 ## 📝 Adding New Tests